danish-song-of-liberation/nnl/README.md

 This is an alpha version!
 API may change.

+## Note on Documentation Completeness:
+This documentation is currently a work in progress.
+As a solo developer, I'm actively expanding and refining the content.
+Full documentation covering all features (including advanced autodiff capabilities and model architectures) will be released in upcoming versions.

+Your patience is appreciated!

 ## Customizing the Calculus System

 By default, `nnl` uses `single-float` for all numerical computations.
 However, you can easily change the calculus system to use a different floating-point type, such as `double-float`, to increase precision.